AnujShahdeo2204/Student-Management-App/README.md

 3. Ensure all environment variables are set correctly
 4. Check that the database migrations have been run

+little issue with dark mode and data export will be fixed in further update

 ---

 **Happy Learning! 🎓**